 Very popular around the world, the cappuccino is similar to a flat white, only the espresso is blended with extra milk before the milk foam is added.
 It is typically equally parts espresso, milk and milk foam.

 The cappuccino originated in Italy and remains one of the most popular coffee drinks you can order in Italy.
 However, Italians only drink cappuccino (or any milky coffee) in the morning, and never after a meal.
+Learn what other coffee drinks to order in Italy.

 A latte is similar to a cappuccino, but with more milk and only a thin layer of foam on the top.
 If you don’t like strong coffee, you’ll likely enjoy a latte.